It started with pigs. And with the smell there.

 Tihomir Lelas was not just an inventor.
 He was a person who inspired others.
 The effect of zeolite was researched.

 One immediately secured a raw material source — a part of the unique clinoptilolite deposit in Eastern Slovakia near Košice.
-The zeolite from the Carpathian Belt is considered one of the purest in the world — in its original form, only available here and in Cuba in this quality, according to Prof. Dr. Karl Hecht.
+The zeolite from the Carpathian belt is considered one of the purest in the world — in its original form, only available here and in Cuba in this quality, according to Prof. Dr. Karl Hecht.

-And because everyone was enthusiastic about the same technology and its effect, but didn't want to get in each other's way, everyone gave the product their own name.
+And because everyone was enthusiastic about the same technology and its effect, but nobody wanted to get in each other's way, everyone gave the product their own name.
 The zeolite was called Megamin.
 The calcite was called Megagreen.
 One can imagine that everyone also wanted to test their strength and effect on the market.
-And that different opinions and strategies emerged.
+And that different opinions and strategies arose.
 Where there were licenses before, other names were added, such as Herbagreen.
 This led to new brands.
 The same technology.
 The same effect.
 Different names.
 Always tribomechanically activated zeolite, TMAZ, tribomechanically micronized activated.
 And tribomechanically micronized activated calcite.
 Patented by Mr. Lelas.

-That was the beginning of a group of products that are used in agriculture today.
+This was the beginning of a group of products that are used in agriculture today.

-The further development — Air2Air Activation Technology
+Further development — Air2Air Activation Technology

-Lelas's tribomechanical activation was the origin.
+Lelas' tribomechanical activation was the origin.
 But technology continues to evolve.

 And we produce it ourselves — we determine when and how finely it is ground.
 This is not a detail.
 It is the core of our quality control.